lubuntu-team/manual/source/2/2.2/2.2.4/libreoffice_math.rst

 How to launch
 -------------
-To launch libreoffice math in the menu :menuselection:`office --> libreoffice math` or run
+To launch libreoffice math in the menu :menuselection:`Office --> Libreoffice Math` or run

 .. code::